bakematt-OSU/CS-361-Microservice-1/README.md

 - `SORT`: The sorting method used.
 - `REQ_CURR`: The original currency abbreviation code.
 - `REQ_AMOUNT`: The original amount to be converted.
-- `ADDR`: The address of the microservice.
+- `ADDR`: The address of the Currency Converter.

 ## Example